hripat/SVHN_Classification/README.md

 Welcome to the project on classification using Convolutional Neural Networks.
 We will continue to work with the Street View Housing Numbers (SVHN) image dataset for this project.

+Note: This project was used to compare the performance of a CNN vs. ANN on image classification problems.
+The ANN Method is uploaded as part of the repo.

 --------------
 ## **Context**
 --------------